c7rishi/hidgenclassifier/README.md

 Note that `hidgenclassifier` contains source C++ codes, and thus requires the necessary C++ compilers to be pre-installed.
 This, for example, can be ensured in Windows computers by installing [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
 See the [CRAN manual on installing R packages](https://cran.r-project.org/doc/manuals/r-release/R-admin.html#Installing-packages) for more details on installing source R packages on various platforms.

-The easiest way to install `hidgenclassifier` is via `R` package [devtools](https://www.r-project.org/nosvn/pandoc/devtools.html).
+The easiest way to install `hidgenclassifier` is from GitHub via `R` package [devtools](https://www.r-project.org/nosvn/pandoc/devtools.html).
 Run the following commands in `R` to install `devtools`, if it is not already installed:
 ```{r}
 if (!requireNamespace("devtools", quietly = TRUE))
     install.packages("devtools")